Our Response to Recent Coverage of Structured Settlement Transfers

 A structured settlement can last thirty or forty years.
 Over that time, a person’s needs may change more than once.
 Some clients decide that accessing another portion of their future payments makes sense for a new need or goal.

-In a small number of cases, the same person has returned multiple times over the years; each of those transactions, like every other, required a separate court order that determined that the transfer was in their best interest.
+We apply particular care to repeat transactions.
+In a small number of cases, the same person has returned more frequently—most often because they sold smaller amounts initially to limit the financing cost.
+Each of these transactions, like every other, required a separate court order that determined that the transfer was in their best interest.

-We file cases where the law tells us to.
+We file cases where the law requires them to be filed.

-You may have heard claims about “forum shopping”—the idea that companies pick favorable courts.
+You may have heard claims about “forum shopping”—the notion that attorneys pick favorable courts.
 We do not forum shop.

 Venue is set by state law, and we follow it.
 In most cases, that means filing where the seller lives.
 If a court directs filings to a specific venue, we follow that direction.
 We do not choose courts to avoid scrutiny or to seek an outcome.

-In recent years, a number of states have strengthened their venue rules to ban forum shopping.
+In recent years, a number of states have strengthened their venue rules to disallow forum shopping.
 We have strongly supported these reforms as they codify the same practices we have long followed.

 A final note.